tommeagher/heroku_ebooks/README.md

 7. Put a UTF-8 encoded text file of your tweets (or whatever), in the same directory as the script and run ingest.py
 8. Run ebooks.py whenever you want to spam twitter with a load of nonsense
 9. The only Python requirement for this script is [python-twitter](https://github.com/bear/python-twitter) - this can be picked up using apt-get on raspian.
+10. To use the speaking version you will need pyttsx (pip install pyttsx)
+11. For pictures you will need imgurpython (pip install imgurpython)
 10. Flood Twitter with your nonsense for no reason

 ## Configuring